 The comprehensive examination (comps) is an assessment of the student's ability to integrate knowledge in communication disorders, with specialty in either speech-language pathology or audiology.
 The examination will allow the student to demonstrate his or her abilities in critical and independent thinking, as well as high-level writing skills characterized by organization, critical analysis, and accurate documentation.
-The purpose of the comprehensive examination is to encourage students who are nearing graduation to engage in the systematic integration of the theoretical and practical knowledge they have gained in their masters degree program.
-Comps also allow faculty to identifying students who need additional course work or other forms of study before they are granted the master's degree.
+The purpose of the comprehensive examination is to encourage students who are nearing graduation to engage in the systematic integration of the theoretical and practical knowledge they have gained in their master's degree program.
+Comps also allow faculty to identify students who need additional course work or other forms of study before they are granted the master's degree.

 Registration for Comps:

 Students opting for comps must register for 3 credits of "SPHR 501 Research: Comprehensive Examination" during the term in which they write the exam.
 The grading format for SPHR 501 will be "pass/no pass".